SocialCentivPublic/cheftacular/lib/cheftacular/README.md

 16. `cft help COMMAND|MODE` this command returns the documentation for a specific command if COMMAND matches the name of a command.
 Alternatively, it can be passed `action|arguments|application|current|devops|stateless_action` to fetch the commands for a specific mode.Misspellings of commands will display near hits.

+17. `cft list_toggleable_roles NODE_NAME` This command will allow you to see all toggleable roles for a node

-17. `cft location_aliases` will list all location aliases listed in your cheftacular.yml.
+18. `cft location_aliases` will list all location aliases listed in your cheftacular.yml.
 These aliases can be used in the `cft file` command.

-18. `cft log` this command will output the last 500 lines of logs from every server set for CODEBASE (can be given additional args to specify) to the log directory
+19. `cft log` this command will output the last 500 lines of logs from every server set for CODEBASE (can be given additional args to specify) to the log directory

     1.  `--nginx` will fetch the nginx logs as well as the application logs